ECLAIR-Robotics/Beginners-Track/README.md

 # Beginners-Track
-## Repository for the beginner's track. **Fork this repo and add me to the repo** before your sub-team starts working
+## Repository for the beginner's track. **Make your own branch for this repo and name it team/<teamname>** before your sub-team starts working

 ### Overview
 - There is a folder for backend and frontend each.
 There's separate read me files for each of them.